 With the Covid-19 lockdowns and varying nation-wide restrictions, it’s no secret that the shopping economy has been suffering.
 Even so, as Kelly Wing writes in Entrepreneur, 2021 might just be best year to start a business of your own.
 While launching a retail business or digital brand has become increasingly easier thanks to readily available software and increased dependence on e-commerce, it has also become that much harder to stand out in a crowd.

 So where can brands and retailers turn?
 The answer is clienteling.
-With a strong clienteling program, a brand can re-invest in the relationships it has already started building and maximize loyalty in order to maximize profit.
+With a strong clienteling program, a brand can re-invest in the customer relationships it has already started building and maximize customer loyalty in order to maximize profit.
 By adding a top-notch clienteling experience to your retail business, you’ll be able to distinguish your brand and motivate customers to return to you again and again.
 Put another way, your brand will be recognized as the one unicorn in a stampede of zebras.

 Problems with Today’s Playbook

 Most e-commerce businesses have three key areas on lock: sales, marketing, and customer support.
 Though at the same time, these areas have also become increasingly difficult to turn into “differentiators” – identifying a unique marketing channel no one else has thought of or offering one-of-a-kind support is no easy feat.

 Thanks to platforms like Amazon, Shopify, Squarespace, Target, Etsy, and a plethora of others, setting up a sales portal takes just a few clicks.
 Customers can easily purchase from you on your own site, or through a marketplace, with a seemingly unlimited number of ways to check out and fulfill their orders.